Auslander-Reiten quiver and representation theories related to KLR-type Schur-Weyl duality: Introduction

 In $U^-_{q}(\g_0)$, there are distinguished bases, so called (dual) PBW-bases, which are associated to reduced expressions $\redez$ of the longest element $w_0$ of its Weyl group $\W$ (\cite{Lus93}).
-Also, in $U^-_{\A}(\g_0)$, there exists a unique basis, the Lusztig/Kashiwara's canonical/lower global (resp. dual canonical/upper global) basis (\cite{Lus93,Kash93}).
+Also, in $U^-_{\A}(\g_0)$, there exists a unique basis, the Kashiwara/Lusztig's lower global/canonical (resp. upper global/dual canonical) basis (\cite{Lus93,Kash93}).

-Interestingly, those distinguished bases for $U^-_{q}(\g_0)$ are categorified by modules over KLR-algebras $R$ (\cite{BKM12,Kato12,Mc12} and \cite{R11,VV09}) under the suitable assumption for the base field $\ko$ of $R$.
+Interestingly, those distinguished bases for $U^-_{q}(\g_0)$ are categorified by modules over KLR-algebras $R$ (\cite{BKM12,Kato12,Mc12} and \cite{R11,VV09}) under the suitable assumptions.
 More precisely, (dual) PBW-bases are categorified by the set of all (proper) standard modules over $R$ and the (dual) canonical basis is categorified by the set of all principal indecomposable (simple) modules over $R$.
 Furthermore, the transition map between the (dual) PBW-bases associated to $\redez$ and (dual) canonical basis can be described by the composition series of the (proper) standard modules.
-For the description of the transition map, the bi-lexicographical order $<^\tb_\redez$ on $\Z^{\ell(w_0)}_{\ge 0}$, induced by the reduced expression $\redez$ and its convex total order $<_\redez$ on the positive roots $\PR$ for $\g_0$, played an important role.
+For the description of the transition map, the bi-lexicographical order $<^\tb_\redez$ on $\Z^{\ell(w_0)}_{\ge 0}$, induced by the reduced expression $\redez$ and its convex total order $<_\redez$ on the positive roots $\PR$ for $\g_0$, plays important roles.

-On the other hand, the dual PBW-basis associated to $\redez$ {\it adapted to} a Dynkin quiver $Q$ is also categorified by ordered tensor products of fundamental representations with respect to the convex total order $<_\redez$ on $\Phi^+$.
-Also, the dual canonical basis is categorified by the set of simple modules in $\mathcal{C}_Q^{(1)}$ (\cite{HL11}).
-Furthermore, the modules categorifying PBW-basis associated to $\redez$ adapted to $Q$ in both categories can be identified via the functor $\mathcal{F}^{(1)}_Q$ (\cite{KKK13B}, see also \cite{KKKOIV} for twisted affine type analogues).
+On the other hand, the dual PBW-basis associated to $\redez$ {\it adapted to} a Dynkin quiver $Q$ (see~\eqref{eq: adapted}) is also categorified by ordered tensor products of fundamental representations in $\mathcal{C}_Q^{(1)}$ with respect to the convex total order $<_\redez$ on $\PR$.
+Also, the dual canonical basis is also categorified by the set of simple modules in $\mathcal{C}_Q^{(1)}$ (\cite{HL11}).

-In the aspect of the categorification theory, the combinatorial object $\Gamma_Q$ is known for the path algebra $\mathbb{C}Q$ in the sense that its vertices can be labeled by the set of all indecomposable modules over $\mathbb{C}Q$ (up to isomorphism), its arrows represent the {\it irreducible} morphisms between the indecomposables (\cite{Gab80}).
-But also, in the aspect of Lie theory, $\Gamma_Q$ is quite interesting in the following sense: {\rm (i)} the set of dimension vectors for all indecomposables coincides with $\PR$, {\rm (ii)} each $\Gamma_Q$ corresponds to the {\it commutation class} $[Q]$ of reduced expressions $\redez$ for $w_0$ adapted to $Q$, and corresponds to the Coxeter element $\tau_Q$ determined by $Q$, {\rm (iii)} it visualizes the convex partial order $\prec_{Q}$ on $\PR$ for $[Q]$ (see \cite{B99,Zelikson}).